zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 - Summarize key discussion points in meetings and calls, including who was speaking, what they said, and where people are aligned or disagreeing.
 - Suggest action items and answer any questions you have, all in real-time during or after a meeting.
 - Help you rewrite and edit chat and channel messages to improve tone, length, and clarity.
-- Help you find and use information that’s buried in documents or lost in conversations by bringing together data from your documents, presentations, email, calendar, notes, and contacts.
+- Help you find and use information buried in documents or lost in conversations by bringing together data from your documents, presentations, email, calendar, notes, and contacts.
 - Use information in Teams to help you catch up or identify tasks quickly.

 Learn more about how you can enable Copilot in your Teams environment from the [small business-focused Copilot adoption site](https://adoption.microsoft.com/copilot/smb/) or [Microsoft 365 Copilot documentation](/copilot/microsoft-365/).